Value investing principles we all must adhere to

 1. Focus on business models that are truly disruptive

 Disruptive business is not only about finding products but also about a new market, a new market channel or even a new positioning.
 In India, the real value stocks have been the disruptive stocks.
 Infosys disrupted the IT model and Eicher disrupted the high end motorcycle market.
-Both created markets where none existed.
+Both created where none existed.
 In the process they got the first mover advantage and it showed in the market valuation.
 Then there are companies like Havells that bet heavily on the electrical goods segment turning more organized.
 Growth came as a logical progression.
 An investment of Rs.
 1 lakh in Havells in 1997 would be worth Rs.30 crore today.
 That says it all!

 2. Don’t miss out on the way the company manages working capital